R. Kwas Mar 2010, updates - on going.

 Explanation: The "old" battery was indeed getting discharged overnight…but only partially, by the 100mA Parasitic Load, and not to the point of not being able to provide starting power.
 Once started, the charging system was able to bring the State of Charge back to an acceptable level and all seemed OK...the vehicle was able to endure this action for a week, but maybe the last trip after starting was a short one which was not able to recover the State of Charge enough, and two days off over the weekend, with that more than negligible discharge occurring, were finally enough to put it over the edge…so symptoms were those of a battery not able to hold a charge, but it was not absolutely confirmed that the battery was the cause…the replacement fresh battery was also able to endure the nightly discharge a bit longer, but in the end, the long-term average was negative, and it too eventually lost to the Parasitic Load which was really the root cause of the dead Battery.
 Only when a contactor (relay) was added to control the power into that amp, and truly depower it when it was OFF, was the problem finally and fully resolved.

 Actual Experience with High Parasitic Load from an Audio Amp: After locating the cause of a dead (new) Battery, Jonathan P. writes: "...It turns out that the booster I installed to beef up my radio and speaker system never really turns off.
 Just goes into some dumb standby mode and wipes out the battery in 48 hours.
 So I installed a relay that resolved the problem.
-I basically followed the "last thing I did" advice and with my ohm-meter gizmo found I had wired the darn thing into an always on fuse. " [He didn't measure it, but I just wonder how much current the thing was drawing when it was doing NOTHING!]
+I basically followed the "last thing I did" advice and with my ohm-meter gizmo found I had wired the darn thing into an always on fuse. " [He didn't measure it, but I just wonder how much current the thing was drawing... when it was doing NOTHING!...it's probably a Class A (known for low distortion) amplifier with high quiescent current.]
+He didn't give details, but that would be an ideal load for the Ignition Slave Relay...one could leave the power amp's power switch ON.

 "Jumping Batteries": Since we are trying to use a charged battery to "help" another dead or semi-discharged one, both need to be connected in parallel...therefore: Positive to Positive , Negative to Negative is the rule!